National Security Systems Analyst

 - Ability to secure and maintain a U.S. DOE Q-level security clearance which requires U.S. citizenship.

-- Bachelor’s degree in operations research, political science, engineering, physical science or a related field, or equivalent combination of education and significant related experience.
+- Ph.D. degree in engineering (mechanical, electrical, industrial, chemical, civil, or systems), computer sciences (data or information science), operations research, or related fields, or the equivalent combination of education and related experience.

-- Advanced analytical, problem-solving, and decision-making skills to structure analyses and develop creative solutions to complex problems.
+- Broadly demonstrated analytical, problem-solving, and decision-making skills to develop creative solutions to complex problems.

 Qualifications We Desire